 Actually, I have corresponded with two people that have had their Pileas growing in full sun.
 I’m not advocating this necessarily, but it can work.

 One thing that can happy though is that the color of your leaves will turn an overall yellow-ish green color in stronger light.

 Plants grown in lower light will typically have leaves that are deeper green.

 The general advice you’ll see on many sites is “bright indirect.”
 The dreaded bright indirect recommendation!
 Let me tell you what has worked for me.

-I would qualify this as “bright indirect” because the room IS pretty bright, but it does not receive any direct sun.
+I would qualify this as “bright indirect light” because the room IS pretty bright, but it does not receive any direct sun.
 It is growing beautifully!

 I have another Pilea peperomioides plant that is sitting on top of my piano right in front of a large Eastern exposure window.
 As a result of this, it does get some morning sun which is wonderful!

 I found that this plant is growing faster and bigger than the one I have in the Northern exposure window.
 Both are perfectly acceptable locations!

 Now, what should you avoid when it comes to light?
 I don’t care where you place this plant, but just don’t place it far away from a window.
 You will be disappointed and the plant will just not give you good growth if you don’t have it in a sufficiently bright spot.

 This is not a low light plants and it needs to be right in front of a window for best results.